josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🍌_Project_2025_UK_Edition/🇬🇧_uk_democratic_safeguards_patch_plan.md

 ---

 ### Owners, Artefacts, Success Metrics
 See the companion YAML for full owner lists, concrete artefacts, and measurable success metrics.

+---

 *Survivor authorship is sovereign.
 Containment is never neutral.*

+_Last updated: 2026-02-19_